benley/kye/README.md

 Kye 1.0
 =========

 This is a clone of the game Kye for Windows, originally by Colin Garbutt.
 It is a puzzle game, which is a little like the old falling-rocks puzzle games, and perhaps also inspired a little by Sokoban.
 But Kye has more variety of objects, and so is capable of posing quite complex puzzles.

-This clone is written by Colin Phipps <cph@moria.org.uk> in Python and uses gtk.
-So it will run on modern Linux systems easily enough, and indeed should work on any system with working Python and pygtk.
+This clone is written by [Colin Phipps](cph@moria.org.uk) in Python and uses Gtk 3.
+So it will run on modern Linux systems easily enough, and indeed should work on any system with working Python and pygobject.
 It works on Windows as well, for instance.

 Linux/Unix Installation
 -----------------------

-for Debian or Ubuntu: apt-get install python-gtk2 librsvg2-common for FreeBSD: portinstall py24-gtk librsvg2
+- For Debian or Ubuntu:
+  `apt-get install python-gtk2 librsvg2-common`
+- For FreeBSD:
+  `portinstall py24-gtk librsvg2`

-To install Kye, run ./setup.py install ; Kye should then be in your path (on Debian-like system, you may have to install python2.4-dev for this to work).
+To install Kye, run `./setup.py install`; Kye should then be in your path (on Debian-like system, you may have to install python2.4-dev for this to work).
-Or you can just run it from the extracted tarball, with ./Kye.
+Or you can just run it from the extracted tarball, with `./Kye`.

 Windows Installation
 --------------------

+This section is untested and likely to be incomplete; please send updates if you figure out how to make it work.

 See http://games.moria.org.uk/kye/download-install#install-win for the latest Windows install instructions - these are fairly new so the online instructions